JackSzwergold/Writing/memories/Raves and Erasure.md

 After a while, Pete stood up, and walked over to me, dead staring me all the way like some predator.

 “Look, this is fun but we have a party in the Lower East Side.
 You wanna come?”
-Pete asked in a demanding tone as Tood stood over his shoulder looking to me.
+Pete asked in a demanding tone as Todd stood over his shoulder looking to me.

+“Yeah… Sure, I guess?”
+I said as I looked over at the guy whose birthday was celebrating who mutually shrugged and nodded his head as well.

+With that we headed outside of the bar on 5th Avenue in Park Slope, hailed two cabs and headed into Manhattan.

+“Don’t worry Jack,” Pete said as we drove away in the cab, “I got it.”
+Which was an odd thing for him to say; why would paying for a cab require this kind of odd casual financial subordination?

+***

 I ran into him at some party in the Lower East Side.
 He’s sitting in the kitchen and smoking a pot pipe as if it was a crack piper knowing how angry his energy was, maybe it was pot?
 Or meth?
 Anyway he mocked me for getting fired from the Onion.
 Sitting in the corner and saying, “Is this the guy who got fired?
 Good luck to you!
 Nice to know you!”
 Anyway, that’s a tangent.

 Pete was a dick and is a dick.
 And he liked to go to raves with big dumb Dave.